seviu/swiftdaddy/Content/articles/Optionals under the hood.md

 ```

 ## ExpressibleByNilLiteral

-Optionals adopt the `ExpressibleByNilLiteral` protocol, which is a type that can be initialised using the nil literal.
+Optionals adopt the `ExpressibleByNilLiteral` protocol, which is a type that can be initialized using the nil literal.
 Only the Optional type conforms to it and it is discouraged to be used in other places.

 This protocol hides unnecessary implementation details.
 It is what lets us assign nil to an optional.